friedrich12/friedrich12.github.io/_posts/2021-5-7-Welcome.md

 title: Welcome!
 ---

 Welcome to my new blog!
-I hope you will join me in my incredible journey.
+I hope you will join me on my incredible journey.